stevegt/grid-cli/v2/doc/206-fpga.md

 ## FPGA Architecture Overview

 ### Configurable Logic Blocks (CLBs)
-- FPGAs consist of an array of Configurable Logic Blocks (CLBs) that can be programmed to perform different logic functions.
+- **Description**: FPGAs consist of an array of Configurable Logic Blocks (CLBs) that can be programmed to perform different logic functions.
-- Each CLB contains multiple lookup tables (LUTs), flip-flops, and multiplexers, which can be configured to implement logical operations and data paths.
+- **Components**: Each CLB contains multiple lookup tables (LUTs), flip-flops, and multiplexers, which can be configured to implement logical operations and data paths.

 ### Programmable Interconnects
-- The CLBs are connected via a programmable interconnect network, allowing the creation of complex circuits by routing signals between CLBs.
+- **Description**: The CLBs are connected via a programmable interconnect network, allowing the creation of complex circuits by routing signals between CLBs.
-- The interconnect network provides the flexibility to design custom data paths needed for various applications, including prefix matching algorithms.
+- **Features**: The interconnect network provides the flexibility to design custom data paths needed for various applications, including prefix matching algorithms.

 ### Memory Elements
-- FPGAs also include memory elements like block RAM (BRAM) and distributed RAM, which can be used to store data structures, including tries.
+- **Description**: FPGAs also include memory elements like block RAM (BRAM) and distributed RAM, which can be used to store data structures, including tries.
-- These memory blocks can be configured and accessed dynamically to support efficient data retrieval and storage.
+- **Capabilities**: These memory blocks can be configured and accessed dynamically to support efficient data retrieval and storage.

 ### Dedicated Hardware Blocks
-- FPGAs come with dedicated hardware blocks, such as multipliers, Digital Signal Processing (DSP) slices, and high-speed I/O modules, which help accelerate specific tasks.
+- **Description**: FPGAs come with dedicated hardware blocks, such as multipliers, Digital Signal Processing (DSP) slices, and high-speed I/O modules, which help accelerate specific tasks.

 ## Prefix Trie Search on FPGA

 ### Parallelism in FPGA
-- FPGAs excel at parallel processing, making them ideal for operations like prefix trie search, where multiple nodes and branches can be evaluated simultaneously.
+- **Advantage**: FPGAs excel at parallel processing, making them ideal for operations like prefix trie search, where multiple nodes and branches can be evaluated simultaneously.
-- Each node in the trie can be mapped to a CLB, and multiple comparisons can be performed in parallel, significantly speeding up the search process.
+- **Implementation**: Each node in the trie can be mapped to a CLB, and multiple comparisons can be performed in parallel, significantly speeding up the search process.

 ### Implementation Strategies
 - **Pipelining**: FPGA architectures support deep pipelining, allowing multiple stages of computation to be executed in parallel.
 Each stage of the trie traversal can be pipelined to ensure high throughput.